 Travel in luxury with Changi Airport.
 This airport received praise for its opulence amenities, shopping, and dining options within its modern architecture.
 Travelers are treated to spas, movie theaters, a wild corkscrew slide, and a multimedia entertainment deck.

 Constructed on a $16 billion budget, this Qatar airport is mesmerized by its complex building structure.
 Labeled as a luxury experience, there are international dining and high-end shopping areas throughout this airport’s 5,400 acres of land.

 5. Vancouver International Airport (YVR)

 One of the few major international air terminals to have planned floatplanes, Vancouver International Airport has been North America’s top-ranked eight times in a row.
 A collection of Pacific Northwest art is held within its wall.
-One may go to salon, spas, lounge or the typical shopping and dining when attending to this airport.
+One may go to a salon, spas, lounge, or the typical shopping and dining when attending this airport.

 6. Munich Airport (MUC)